UPTON FAMILY

 ii. ?George, "free Negro" head of a Prince George's County household of 11 "other free" in 1800 [MD:278] and 14 in 1810 [MD:21].

 3. Samuel Wedge, born 31 October 1738, was bound to Thomas Harwood until the age of thirty-one.
 He and his wife Jean (no race indicated) petitioned the Frederick County, Maryland Court on 15 November 1763 to have one of their children bound to Battis Trout.
-The same court ordered that Anthony Wedge, a three-year-old "Molatto Child," be bound apprentice to Battis Trout at the request of his unnamed father [Judgment Record 1763-6, 126, 143; Court Minutes 1763-8, November 1763, n.p.].
+The same court ordered that Anthony Wedge, a three year old "Molatto Child," be bound apprentice to Battis Trout at the request of his unnamed father [Judgment Record 1763-6, 126, 143; Court Minutes 1763-8, November 1763, n.p.].
+He enlisted in the 3d Maryland Regiment on 1 January 1782 and was due 45 pounds on 16 November 1783 [NARA, M246, Roll 34, frames 403, 511 of 587].
 He was the father of

 i.
 Anthony, born 20 September 1760, bound apprentice to Battis Trout until the age of twenty-one.

-3. Henry Welch, born 28 September 1728, son of Mary Welch, may have been the father of
+2. Henry1 Welch, born 28 September 1728, son of Mary Welch, may have been the ancestor of

 i.
 Thomas, head of a Kent County, Maryland household of 5 "other free" in 1800 [MD:168].